Skip to content

 Frequently Asked Questions

-As a patient, how do I arrange a ‘virtual visit’ (video call) using the NHSGGC iPads?
+How do I arrange a ‘virtual visit’ (video call) using the NHSGGC iPads?

-Please speak to ward staff to arrange a virtual visit using the NHSGGC iPads.
+If you are a patient, please speak to ward staff to arrange a virtual visit using the NHSGGC iPads.

 • Your family member/friend’s full name

-• Your phone number or email address.
+• Your phone number or email address

 You will need to ensure your device has a webcam and microphone.
 Most devices already have this built in.